 In a large frying pan over medium heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Add the chickpeas, season with salt and pepper, and cook, stirring occasionally, until heated through, 2 to 3 minutes.
-Stir in the remaining spice blend.
-Transfer the chickpeas to a plate.
-While the chickpeas are cooking, start preparing the romaine.
+Add the ciabatta and chickpeas and cook, stirring occasionally, until the ciabatta croutons are crisp and the chickpeas start to brown, 8 to 10 minutes.
+Transfer to a plate.
+While the croutons and chickpeas are toasting, prepare the romaine.

 Prep and cook the romaine